existence-master/.github/profile/README.md

 ## Contribute

+Sentient is currently in MVP development stage.
 We are always open to driven people who can learn things on the go if needed.
 Skills are of second importance to passion.
-Interested in contributing?
-Mail us at [existence.sentient@gmail.com](mailto:existence.sentient@gmail.com)
+If you agree to the philosophy and are interested in contributing in any way, mail us at [existence.sentient@gmail.com](mailto:existence.sentient@gmail.com)